Ludwig Enterprises, Inc.: Ludwig Enterprises Inc. Announces AI-Powered Cancer Screening Technology

 At the heart of Revealia is the Revealia Inflammatory Index (RII), a sophisticated method for quantifying cancer risk.
 The RII leverages cutting-edge artificial intelligence to analyze mRNA-based genetic signals associated with the presence of cancer.

-This proprietary technology was developed by Dr. Kyle Ambert, PhD, Director of Data Science at Nike's Consumer Data Science Division.
-Our AI technology employs machine learning algorithms that continuously update and improve as new patient data is received.
+Our proprietary AI technology employs machine learning algorithms that continuously update and improve as new patient data is received.
 This approach allows for ongoing refinement of our cancer detection capabilities.

 Key features of our AI approach include: